harryspacefromspace/rasterblaster/README.md

 Raster Blaster is a QGIS plugin that streamlines your raster georeferencing workflow by embedding GDAL’s powerful command-line tools directly into the Georeferencer interface.
 This means it'll make use of your computers system resources more than QGIS normally would.
 It adds buttons for every step—from reading your GCPs .point file through to generating Cloud-Optimized GeoTIFFs (COGs) all without ever leaving QGIS.

-This also allows people who don't know how to use code or command line interfaces to use th power of GDAL to speed up their work flows.
+This also allows people who don't know how to use code or command line interfaces to use the power of GDAL to speed up their work flows.

 ## The Plugin